control-toolbox/OptimalControlProblems.jl/ext/Descriptions/chain.md

 The **Hanging Chain problem** is a classical benchmark in optimal control.
 It consists of moving a chain from a given initial horizontal position to a target horizontal position while controlling the horizontal velocity of the chain.
-The objective is to reach the final configuration in a way that **minimizes the vertical displacement** $x_2$ of the chain.
+The objective is to reach the final configuration in a way that **minimises the vertical displacement** $x_2$ of the chain.
-This problem is widely used to test trajectory optimization and direct transcription methods for nonlinear optimal control.
+This problem is widely used to test trajectory optimisation and direct transcription methods for nonlinear optimal control.

 ### Mathematical formulation